The VoicePrivacy 2020 Challenge: Results and findings: Conclusions

 More consistent findings show that anonymization produced by all systems degrade naturalness and intelligibility, as well as the WER.
 Furthermore, the best systems in terms of WER are based on x-vector anonymization whereas the best system in terms of intelligibility is system \textbf{I1}.

 Anonymization is also achieved only partially and always at the cost of utility; no single system gives the best performance for all metrics and each system offers a different trade-off between privacy and utility, whether judged objectively or subjectively.
-This finding holds no matter what the attack model.
-While for the ignorant attack model, many systems achieve EERs above $50\%$, for the lazy-ignorant attack model, best results are in the range of about $33-43\%$ , and in the range of $16-26\%$ for the semi-informed attack model.
-System rankings are also different in each case, demonstrating the challenge to design anonymisation systems that perform well across the range of different VoicePrivacy attacks models.
+This finding holds irrespective of the attack model.
+While for the ignorant attack model, many systems achieve EERs above $50\%$, the best results are in the range of $33-43\%$ for the lazy-informed attack model, and in the range of $16-26\%$ for the semi-informed attack model.
+System rankings are also different in each case, demonstrating the difficulty of designing an anonymization system that performs well across the range of different VoicePrivacy attacks models.

 Challenge participants investigated the proposed anonymization approaches and suggested improvements in some test-cases over the baseline anonymization solutions.
-They found out, that (1)~resynthesis alone degrades utility, while also improving privacy; (2)~there is potential for privacy leakage not only in x-vector embeddings, but also in phonetic features and pitch estimates~\cite{champion2020speaker,Mawalim2020}; (3) the distribution of anonymized x-vectors differs to that of original x-vectors~\cite{turner2020speaker}.
-Recent work shows the potential to reduce privacy leakage in pitch estimates while also protecting utility~\cite{champion2020astudyf0,srivastava2021}.
-Other findings show that degradations to utility can be mitigated by retraining models used in downstream tasks, such as ASR, using anonymized data.
+They found out, that (1)~resynthesis alone degrades utility, while also improving privacy; (2)~there is potential for privacy leakage not only in x-vector embeddings, but also in phonetic features and pitch estimates \cite{champion2020speaker,Mawalim2020}; (3) the distribution of anonymized x-vectors differs from that of original x-vectors \cite{turner2020speaker}.
+Recent work shows the potential to reduce privacy leakage in pitch estimates while also protecting utility \cite{champion2020astudyf0,srivastava2021}.
+Other findings show that degradations to utility can be mitigated by retraining models used for downstream goals, such as ASR, using anonymized data.
 Lastly, we identified some differences or bias in performance across different datasets and for different speaker gender.
-The scale of these differences in one factor, among others discussed below, that warrants further attention in future research.
+The scale of these differences is one factor, among others discussed below, that warrants further attention in future research.